arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/get_api_query_cache_properties.md

 @startDocuBlock get_api_query_cache_properties
 @brief returns the global configuration for the AQL query results cache

-@RESTHEADER{GET /_api/query-cache/properties, Returns the global properties for the AQL query results cache, readProperties}
+@RESTHEADER{GET /_api/query-cache/properties, Returns the global properties for the AQL query results cache, getQueryCacheProperties}

 @RESTDESCRIPTION
 Returns the global AQL query results cache configuration.
 The configuration is a